hasura/graphql-engine/index.rst

 This documentation is broadly divided into 2 parts:

-* The :ref:`getting_started` section : start reading this section if you are new to Hasura.
+* The :ref:`getting-started` section : start reading this section if you are new to Hasura.

 Table of Contents